lingnath/Kafka-Weather-API-Visualization/README.md

 ## AWS Account
 1. Create AWS account
 2. Create IAM user with following policies attached ```AmazonS3FullAccess```
-3. Create an access key for this user
+3. Create an access key and secret access key for this user
+4. You will paste this into the .env file that I will provide in instructions below

 ## EC2
 1. Create and/or use an EC2 t2.xlarge instance running on Ubuntu 24.04 with at least 16GB of EBS storage.